 2) Drastic changes are not sustainable

-Most diets that help you lose weight fast have high failure rates because they are really difficult to follow long term.
-Personally, I would not want to live without my occasional pizza, french fries, and cupcakes!
-Labeling these foods as “off limits” leads to feelings of guilt, shame, and failure.
-Strictly following diets this way leads to a negative body image and more dissatisfaction.
+Most diets that help you lose weight at rocket speed have a high failure rate because they are challenging to follow long term.
+I would not want to live without my occasional pizza, french fries, and cupcakes!
 Instead, enjoy the foods you love in the right amount with portion control.

 3) Balance is the key to success

-The USDA recommends evenly distributing calories with 45-65% from carbohydrates, 10-30% from protein, and 25-35% from fat with appropriate calories for your activity level.
-Lifestyle changes instead of diets, like portion control and healthy substitutions, are the key to achieving your lifelong health goals.
+The USDA recommends evenly distributing calories with 45-65% from carbohydrates, 10-30% from protein, and 25-35% from fat.
+Sustainable lifestyle changes instead of temporary diets are the key to achieving your lifelong health goals.

 Overall, quick fixes and fad diets are not sustainable.
 As a result, I highly recommend you meet with your registered dietitian to discuss a plan that will work best for you!